I was doing my daily activity of lurking on a forum for freelancers when I stumbled upon a thread about insurance.

 "I've never had insurance.
 I don't think you need it"

-It’s great you haven’t found yourself in a problematic situation with a client, but this is bad advice.
+It’s great you haven’t found yourself in a problematic situation with a client, but this doesn’t mean you won’t in the future.
+This is bad advice.
 Stop spreading bad advice.

-“I haven’t experienced that in the past, so it won’t happen in the future” is flawed logic.
+“I haven’t experienced that in the past so it won’t happen in the future” is flawed logic.
+As I said in the example above, it’s like confidently driving a car with no seatbelt because you’ve never had an accident.

-If you’re running a business with paying clients, getting insured should be as commonplace as doing your accounts.
+If you’re running a business with paying clients, getting insured should be as commonplace as doing your accounts, working with contracts etc.

 "I work with a contract and this keeps me protected"